nanhu-lab/beam-iceberg-example/README.md

 # beam-iceberg-example
 An example to show how to make Apache Beam write data to Apache Iceberg,  and read data from Apache Iceberg.
-## Requirements
-* The [beam-datalake](https://github.com/nanhu-lab/beam-datalake) project needs to be compiled and installed first.
 ## Quickstart
 Test cases are given in the BeamIcebergTest document.
 1. First, create an iceberg table using initIcebergTable(), which contains four fields: id, user_name, user_age, user_remark.